Ciaran0/Spray-Swagger-Angular-Bootstrap-Example/README.md

 This project aims to be a template for Spray.io rest backends with Angular frontend.
 Also with swagger integration.

 To run: sbt "project sprayplayground" run
+To test: sbt "project sprayplayground" test

 Goto:
 http://localhost:8080/
 http://localhost:8080/swagger

 The frontend uses NPM, Bower and Gulp.
-To install the bower components run *bower install*.
+To install the bower components run *bower install*
 Similarliy for the NPM dependencies *npm install*